Summer Jobs in France - Destinations Guide

 Citizens of the EU are entitled to work in France automatically but you still have

 in the picking seasons.
-The max weekly hours limit is a similar story and can often only seem
+The max weekly hours limit is a similar story and can often seem

-to apply to the locals.
+only to apply to the locals.
 A good way to avoid being exploited is to sort out some

 work before you get to France with a French or British company.
 Club Med and Disneyland